 {203}

 by God on earth, as the means of manifesting His glory, and as the instrument of testimony, has ceased to exist.
-You may give it what name you like&#8212;*failure, ruin, apostasy.* It is one of the gravest facts, of the deepest import, in the kingdom and in the dispensations of God.
-If the Holy Spirit gives unto us to penetrate through that which envelopes the mystery of lawlessness, and if thus, before the full manifestation of the apostasy to the world, we can say, There is the apostasy,| it seems to me that to condemn the anticipated application of this expression to those who walk in the spirit of apostasy, and who will be the apostasy when the veil is removed&#8212;it seems to me, I say, that this is less profitable and less true than to warn the church of the circumstances in which it is placed.
-If anyone found a plant which produced poisonous fruit, while it was not yet the season for it to bear its fruit, and said to an ignorant person, &#8220;this plant bears poisonous fruit, pay great attention to it,&#8221; would there not be more blessing for that person than if it had been said, &#8220;see that plant, it does not bear poisonous fruit&#8221;?
+You may give it what name you like -- *failure, ruin, apostasy*.
+It is one of the gravest facts, of the deepest import, in the kingdom and in the dispensations of God.
+If the Holy Spirit gives unto us to penetrate through that which envelopes the mystery of lawlessness, and if thus, before the full manifestation of the apostasy to the world, we can say, There is the apostasy,¦ it seems to me that to condemn the anticipated application of this expression to those who walk in the spirit of apostasy, and who will be the apostasy when the veil is removed -- it seems to me, I say, that this is less profitable and less true than to warn the church of the circumstances in which it is placed.
+If anyone found a plant which produced poisonous fruit, while it was not yet the season for it to bear its fruit, and said to an ignorant person, "this plant bears poisonous fruit, pay great attention to it", would there not be more blessing for that person than if it had been said, "see that plant, it does not bear poisonous fruit"?
 In the first case, the remark would perhaps have failed in exactness, and been less logical than in the second; but would it be less true, less seasonable?

 In order that the force of the unity produced by the Holy Spirit may be better understood, I shall call attention to a fact.
 At the time of His coming, Jesus, as Son of man, was corporally here below, although, as God, He was present everywhere; all the ways of God, on earth, were connected with that great fact.
-And so it is also with respect to the Holy Spirit: Jesus, when He was going away, promised &#8220;another Comforter&#8221;; that promise was fulfilled not many days after, and the Holy Spirit came down on the disciples, although He was present everywhere, inasmuch as He is God.
+And so it is also with respect to the Holy Spirit: Jesus, when He was going away, promised "another Comforter"; that promise was fulfilled not many days after, and the Holy Spirit came down on the disciples, although He was present everywhere, inasmuch as He is God.
 According to the dispensation of God, the Holy Spirit dwells now also personally in the church of God on earth.
-All the ways of God are connected with this great fact&#8212;the presence of the Holy Spirit in the church.
+All the ways of God are connected with this great fact -- the presence of the Holy Spirit in the church.
 The Spirit bears a living testimony to the glory of the Son of God, as the Son Himself glorified the Father while He abode here below.

-| As Jude said, &#8220;And Enoch also&#8230; prophesied of these, saying, Behold the Lord cometh&#8230; to execute judgment&#8230; and to convince all the ungodly&#8230; of all their hard speeches which ungodly sinners have spoken against him&#8221;; although they were yet hidden in the bosom of the church, where they had got in unnoticed.
+¦As Jude said, "And Enoch also ... prophesied of these, saying, Behold the Lord cometh ... to execute judgment ... and to convince all the ungodly ... of all their hard speeches which ungodly sinners have spoken against him"; although they were yet hidden in the bosom of the church, where they had got in unnoticed.

 {204}